-Using PAT- Maths for Action Research: from administration to impact, ACER Accredited Short Course
+Using PAT Maths for Action Research: from admin to impact ACER – Accredited short course

 This course is for participants from schools and educational systems who already have established processes for PAT data analysis, and who wish to deepen their knowledge and practice related to PAT-Maths assessment and use PAT data to inform teaching and student learning through an action research approach.

 1.5 Differentiate teaching to meet the specific learning needs of students across the full range of abilities